Seonghwan Seo

 Generative modeling

-- Generative flow networks (GFlowNets): TacoGFN (TMLR 2024), CGFlow (in review)
+- Generative flow networks (GFlowNets): TacoGFN (TMLR 2024), CGFlow (ICML 2025)

 - Synthesis-oriented molecular design: BBAR (Advanced Science 2023), RxnFlow (ICLR 2025)